christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 - at that time, I would recommend to use "custom layers" and not "application layers" in Opsworks, and not use the Apps section because it is specific to Amazon.
 This would be misleading.
 I'll write later more on how to use this.

-On the other way, using Vagrant to deploy on Amazon EC2 is not a good solution as well, because you'll not benefit from all the tools that Amazon provides you, such as CloudWatch, auto-healing, etc.
+On the other way, using Vagrant to deploy on Amazon EC2 is not a good solution as well, because you won't benefit from all the tools that Amazon provides you, such as CloudWatch, auto-healing, etc.

 Chef is the common denominator.
 The same way to deploy everywhere, as shown in the following diagram (thanks [@buccolo](https://twitter.com/buccolo)):

 ![Chef Workflow]({{ site.url }}/img/opsworks-vagrant-diagram.png)

-**Note about Docker technology** : deploying with Docker requires to create a script for the Docker build (the `Dockerfile`), plus the [cookbook script to deploy the Docker](http://blogs.aws.amazon.com/application-management/post/Tx2FPK7NJS5AQC5/Running-Docker-on-AWS-OpsWorks), so it's two times more work, two scripts, much more complexity, and no good solution for parameter management (environments) and conf files (templates).
+**Note about Docker technology** : deploying with Docker requires to create a script for the Docker build (the `Dockerfile`), plus the [cookbook script to deploy the Docker](http://blogs.aws.amazon.com/application-management/post/Tx2FPK7NJS5AQC5/Running-Docker-on-AWS-OpsWorks), so it's two times more work, two scripts, much more complexity, and no good solution for parameter management (environments/stacks) and conf files (templates).
 In case you'd like to mutualise your cookbook and your Dockerfile, you can create a Bash script for the installation, that can be run by the [RUN command](https://docs.docker.com/reference/run/) in the Dockerfile, and by the [execute resource](https://docs.chef.io/resource_execute.html) in your cookbook.
 This will be certainly different when leading cloud providers will provide us Docker deployment specific interfaces, with cost reductions.

 #Chef, as our opensource standard

 Chef enables you to write "recipes" in Ruby to deploy your application/site.
 Recipes are like scripts to execute on the target machine.

 First, create a git repository named `chef-deployment` under which you'll write all your recipes and from which you will be able to deploy from anywhere (your PC, your cloud,...).
-Create a directory named `environements` to declare your environment variables, and a directory named `roles` to create lists of recipes to execute together.
+Create a directory named `environments` to declare your environment variables, and a directory named `roles` to create lists of recipes to execute together.

     chef-deployment/
     |--roles/